taufanAli65/hello-world/readme.md

-Hello World
+How to print Hello World in a weird way
 ==
-run in your fav terminal
+U can either copy and paste `index.js` code or run it in your favorite terminal